sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 <!-- description: Why mutation is hindering code readability and what can we do about it -->

-Mutations happen when we change a JavaScript object or array without creating a new variable or reassigning an existing one:
+Mutation happen when we change a JavaScript object or array without creating a new variable or reassigning an existing one:

 ```js
 const puppy = {